mike-el/mike-el.github.io/README.md

  - Total rainfall (rain)
  - Total sunshine duration (sun) - This is only recorded from 1929 onwards.

 The scatter plot matrix is really useful.
-It shows
+It shows:
  - bimodal distributions for temperature and sunshine
  - strong correlations of temperature min and max
  - strong correlations of tmax with sun_hrs and air_frost_days